lbrenman/ai-stockquote-fh/readme.md

 ```

 Bad symbols will not be added to array response
-If all symbols are bad, then you will get a 204
+Returns 204 if all symbols are bad
+Returns 500 on Finnhub API call error

 ## Installation